HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 | SkiaSharp      | ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat2026/Vuurwerk2020-SkiaSharp-320.jpg "Vuurwerk2020-SkiaSharp")               | ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat2026/Vuurwerk2020-SkiaSharp-320.png "Vuurwerk2020-SkiaSharp")               | ![Vuurwerk2020-SkiaSharp](../assets/images/imageformat2026/Vuurwerk2020-SkiaSharp-320.webp "Vuurwerk2020-SkiaSharp")                  |

-System.Drawing: In the JPG there is this weird white-versus-color thing going on.
-I miss the red!
-The PNG is a bit better.
+- System.Drawing: The PNG is like the original.
+In the JPG there is this weird white-versus-color thing going on.
+I miss the red!.
 The skia-saved webp misses red.
-ImageSharp: The PNG has much more red compared to the JPG (due to chroma-subsampling).
-The PNG looks like the original.
+- ImageSharp: The PNG looks like the original.
+The JPG is fine compared to the original, but look at the WebP, the red is gone.
-For Webp the colors seem off.
-Magick.NET: The JPG is perfect, spot on.
+- Magick.NET: The JPG is perfect, spot on.
 The PNG as well.
 The Webp: Where have the colors gone?
-MagicScaler is crisp and very white.
-NetVips: The color in the Webp is off, the jpg looks okay.
-SkiaSharp: PNG is okay.
-For the jpg and webp, I am missing the red.
+- MagicScaler: The only package with a consistent behavior across formats.
+The JPG, PNG and WebP are all very similar, but they are all far too white, there is something wrong with the luminescence translation.
+- NetVips: The JPG and PNG are very good, but the WebP misses color.
+- SkiaSharp: Just looks dreadful with the artifacts, even the PNG.
+It handles the highlights just fine, but misses a bit of red.

 ### Resampling in High Quality